ignatandrei/RSCG_Examples/v2/rscg_examples_site/docs/RSCG-Examples/RazorSlices.md

 ### About
 :::note

 Generating html from razor templates.
-Attention: generates IHttpResult, not html string.
+Attention, generates IHttpResult, not html string.

 :::